 4. De-clutter before organizing: Let go of what you don’t use.
 Period.

-5. Find Appropriate place for everything: We call only one place our home.
+5. Find an Appropriate place for everything: We call only one place our home.
 We don’t live in different homes each day, right?
 The same should be true for all our belongings.
 Don’t fit in things wherever you find free space.
 Create space according to the things and where they truly belong.

 1. Walk: The best kind of lone time.
 You get fresh air, stay active, absorb your surrounding and get ample opportunity to evaluate your thoughts.

 3. Take a rest day: Simply take a day off once in a while.
-Not to complete pending tasks or to meet up friends and family or spend an additional hour on social media.
+Not to complete pending tasks or meet up with friends and family or spend an additional hour on social media.
 Just to relax and rejuvenate.

 1. Minimize your needs and optimize your lifestyle: Plan your expenses mindfully.
 Own things that add value to your life and that you use frequently.
 What’s the point in spending hours shopping or maintaining things that you barely use.
 This way, you’ll have more time for activities that matter rather than just focusing on lifestyle or luxuries and keeping up with your peers.
 Additionally, not buying too many things is good for the environment.
 As we limit our buying habits, we end up creating less waste and consuming less natural resources.